nicdenny/midi-over-network/README.md

-Here’s a cleaner, more readable, and slightly enhanced version of your MIDI-over-network WIKI.
-I've added:

-* Emojis/icons for clarity 🌐🎛️💡
-* Section headers for better structure
-* Brief explanations for uncommon steps
-* Some formatting and consistency improvements

----

 # 🎛️ MIDI-over-Network Setup

 Set up MIDI communication between two computers over a local network to trigger video playback from the stage PC to the FOH laptop.